-During our 'Healthy Lunchboxes' project, not only were pupils able to express their ideas and justify their reasoning about which ingredients they would include in their salad boxes, but also they were able to explain how their food labels would be appealing to consumers and provide them with clear nutritional information.
+After research traditional Greek dishes and taste testing a varierty of ingredients, not only were pupils able to express their ideas and justify their reasoning about which ingredients they would include in each of the dishes, but also they were able to explain how they would present their finished meals at home so that they would be appealing to their families.

-As part of creating their designs, children were able to verbal express their ideas, justify their choices and explain how their finished torches would look and work.
+Pupils used the oracy skills to show a real understanding of the process in how they used their prior cross-curricular knwledge and research to inform their designs from which they make and tested the prototype torches.
+In additon, as part of creating their designs, pupils were able to verbal express their ideas, justify their choices and explain how their finished torches would look and work.